ClassMATE User Guide

 Editing the data file

-In order to find a specific class, use the findc
+In order to find a specific class, use the findc command to find a particular class before viewing it.

-ClassMATE data are saved as a JSON file [Home Folder/JAR File Location]/data/classmate.json
+ClassMATE data are saved as a JSON file [Home Folder/JAR File Location]/data/classmate.json.

 Advanced users are welcome to update data directly by editing that data file.